zoeesilcock/mobtimer-react/README.md

 Mob Timer React
 ===============
+A timer for keeping track of keyboard timing when mob programming.
+Add your participants to the list, pick a time interval and get to coding!

-A rewrite of the [Mob Timer](https://github.com/zoeesilcock/mob-timer) I built in ember a while back.
+This is a rewrite of the [Mob Timer](https://github.com/zoeesilcock/mob-timer) I built in ember a while back.
 I've been hearing all this great stuff about React and I learn best with practice so here's me learning.

 Dependencies
 ------------